Kamille (wrestler): National Wrestling Alliance (2018–2024)

-Kamilla Kaine made her National Wrestling Alliance (NWA) debut as Nick Aldis' insurance policy at the NWA 70th Anniversary Show on October 21, 2018, to thwart Brandi Rhodes' interference.
+Kamilla Kaine made her National Wrestling Alliance (NWA) debut as Nick Aldis' insurance policy at the NWA 70th Anniversary Show on October 21, 2018, to thwart Brandi Rhodes' interference on behalf of Cody.
 She would maintain her presence on the NWA television by beginning to appear regularly on the first episode of Powerrr with the tweaked ring name Kamille to accompany Aldis on a regular basis.
 She presented a silent powerhouse persona to the Powerrr audience and quickly became a part of Aldis' new stable Strictly Business, which also consisted of her fiancée Thom Latimer.
 Kamille's first match in NWA took place on the May 12, 2020, episode of Powerrr, where she defeated Madi Maxx.
 On March 21, 2021, at Back For The Attack, Kamille defeated Thunder Rosa to become the number one contender for the NWA World Women's Championship.
 She retained her status against Rosa in a rematch on the May 25 episode of Powerrr that ended in a time-limit draw.
 On June 6 at When Our Shadows Fall, Kamille defeated Serena Deeb to become the new NWA World Women's Champion.

 Kamille made her first appearance at All Elite Wrestling (AEW) during the July 28, 2021, episode of Dynamite, where she watched The Bunny and Leyla Hirsch competing against each other to determine who she'd face for her title at EmPowerrr, which was won by Hirsch.
 On August 28, at EmPowerrr, Kamille successfully retained the title over Hirsch.
 On the 73rd Anniversary show of NWA, the day after EmPowerrr, she retained her title against the winner of the NWA Women's Invitational Cup Gauntlet, Chelsea Green.
 During her reign, Kamille successfully defended her title against various contenders, such as Kiera Hogan, Melina and Taryn Terrell.
 On June 6, 2022, Kamille surpassed 365 days as champion.
 Couple of days later, on June 11, at Alwayz Ready, Kamille successfully defended her title against KiLynn King.
 On November 12, at Hard Times 3, Kamille defended her title in a three-way match against Chelsea Green and King where King submitted Kamille, however, the referee was distracted by Green.
 At the end, Kamille would retain her title after spearing Green.

 On the January 31, 2023, episode of Powerrr, Kamille alongside her husband Thom Latimer were scheduled to face Psycho Love (Angelina Love and Fodder) in an intergender tag team match, however, Psycho Love ambushed Latimer and Kamille on the entrance way, leading to the match being cancelled.
 Love would later challenge Kamille for her title on Nuff Said in a no disqualification match, where on February 11, at the event, Kamille retained her title over Love.
 Kamille successfully defended her title against Natalia Markova on Night One of the NWA 75th Anniversary Show, but was defeated by Kenzie Paige on Night Two, ending her reign at 813 days.

 In January 2024, Kamille's contract with NWA expired, and it was reported she was set to leave the company.